Licensed Yacht BrokersYachts for SaleASTERIA - ANASTASSIADES & TSORTANIDES FOR SALE

 Brokers comments

-Her Lloyd’s five‑year survey was completed in 2022, with all inspections and surveys up to date.
-Unique in character and capability, she is fully prepared to go anywhere in the world.
+Her Lloyd’s five-year survey was completed in 2022, and all inspections and surveys are up to date, affirming a unique vessel that is ready to go anywhere in the world.

 Communication/navigation equipment